arthur-silveirasc/DataScienceProjects/Statistical Modelling/README.md

 ### Problem 4 (hypothesis testing)
 A seer says that is capable of guessing the shape of a card without looking at it.
 You propose the following challenge: in a normal deck of 52 cards, you would draw, at random, 100 cards, one by one, ask the shape to the seer and returning it to the deck.
 From this experiment, you have to model a hypothesis testing to verify if the seer has the gift that she claims to have.
 In your test, choose the smaller critical region so that the type I error be less than 5%.

+### Problem 5 (basic probability)
+With the elements 1,2,...,10 are formed all the sequences (a1,a2,...,a7).
+Choosing randomly one of these sequences, what is the probability of a chosen sequence not containing repeated elements?

 ### Prerequisites
 Excel 2010 and Matlab 2017b